spatialdatasciencegroup/PCS-Bridge2-tutorial/README.md

   1. We need to create a Kernel to store the download packages and use it in the notebook
   - `python -m ipykernel install --user --name tf2 --display-name "Python tf"`
   ### 3. Install packages.
-  1. we can install packages useing either pip or conda command
+  1. we can install packages using either pip or conda command
   - `pip install tensorflow`
   - `conda inistall tensorflow`
   ### 4. Launch Jupyter notebook